 In retrospect, it is all too easy for onlookers to judge decisions made by Adu and give their two cents on what they think he should have done instead.
 Even when fronted with Adu’s prolific record-breaking in his early career – having become the youngest professional American athlete in over a century, the youngest-ever MLS debutant, and youngest-ever MLS goalscorer in embarking upon his debut campaign in 2004 – many may still pinpoint Adu’s decision to turn professional at such a young age as a wrong one, favouring patient physical and mental development over records broken.

-But the decision to circumvent college football and become a professional at just 14 wasn’t a decision that Adu made without careful consideration.
+The decision to circumvent college football and become a professional at just 14 wasn’t a decision that Adu made without careful consideration.
 However, when given the opportunity to earn millions of dollars for him and his single mother who was, at the time, working three jobs just to clothe and feed her ambitious son, it was all too easy to say yes.

 Given the chance to do it again, the delight and pride with which Freddy Adu recounts these events makes it clear he wouldn’t change a thing.
 Besides, he is just another human being after all.